 What is the Chance for Success?

 Success can be defined by the presence of sperm in the ejaculate after surgery or by pregnancy.
 Other factors that influence success are the time since vasectomy, patient age and the quality of the fluid found in the vas deferens during the surgery.
-Overall success at obtaining sperm after surgery exceeds 95 percent for men less than 10 years after vasectomy.
+Overall success at obtaining sperm after surgery exceeds 95% for men less than 10 years after vasectomy.

 Vasectomy Reversal Risks